JavaScript is required

 How to say sorry and apologize in German - Banner

-Learning how to say sorry in German is one of those essential skills you'll need pretty much immediately when you start using the language.
-Whether you accidentally bump into someone on the street, need to apologize for being late, or want to express sympathy for someone's situation, knowing the right apology phrase makes a huge difference.
-The good news is that Germans have several ways to apologize depending on the context, and once you understand when to use each one, you'll sound natural and respectful in any situation.
+Whether you accidentally bump into someone on the street, need to apologize for being late, or want to express sympathy for someone's situation, knowing the right apology phrase makes a huge difference for German learners.
+Germans have several ways to apologize depending on the context, and once you understand when to use each one, you'll sound natural and respectful in any situation.

 How to say sorry in German